 If you are on a low income, check if you might be entitled to benefits or tax credits now you are a single person.
 There is a very helpful Benefits calculator on the Turn 2 Us website.

 If you have debts in both names and have agreed that one of you will be responsible for paying it off, inform the credit company of your agreement and give them up to date contact details for both of you.
 Your private agreement does not change the fact that you are both liable for the debt, but if they understand the arrangement and can contact you they should let you know if the payments are not being made.

-The easiest thing is probably to close all joint accounts and divide any money in them.
+The easiest thing is probably to close all joint accounts and divide up any money in them.
 If you decide it would be easier for one of you to keep an account, make sure you let your bank know the situation, and change the account into one name only.
-If you don't, your partner could empty the account or run up a huge overdraft that you will both be legally responsible for.
+If you don't, your ex could empty the account or run up a huge overdraft that you will both be legally responsible for.

-Will If you have a will that leaves your ex-partner all your worldly possessions, remember to destroy your will.
+If you have a will that leaves your ex all your worldly possessions, remember to destroy your will.
 Do this even if you are not yet ready to make a new one.
 If a solicitor drew the will up for you, inform him or her, so that they know that the will has been revoked.

 Pension or life insurance

-If you have nominated your partner to receive death benefits from your pension, or the pay out from a life insurance policy, remember to change this.
+If you have nominated your ex to receive death benefits from your pension, or the pay out from a life insurance policy, remember to change this.
 Call the companies concerned and discuss the situation.

 If you are staying in the home